-- Less Picky Eaters: A study has indicated that kids who physical handle the food that they will eat show less food fear and have a greater acceptance of eating a variety of foods.
+- Less Picky Eaters: A study has indicated that kids who physically handle the food that they will eat show less food fear and have a greater acceptance of eating a variety of foods.

 - Kids Grow in Confidence: They feel a sense of accomplishment when they have completed a task, especially if they have seen you do this before.
-It makes them feel grown up and teaches them responsibility.
+It makes them feel grown-up and teaches them responsibility.

 How They Can Help: